jeesung-ahn/jeesung-ahn.github.io/index.md

 ---
 <h1 class="h1" style="color: rgb(0,0,0)" id="research"> Selected Projects </h1>
-Below is the selected overview of my research projects.
-If you have any questions, please shoot me an email to *jeesung@sas.upenn.edu*.
-Always happy to chat!
+Here is an overview of my selected research projects.
+If you have any questions or would like to discuss further, feel free to email me at *jeesung@sas.upenn.edu*.
+I'm always happy to chat!

 <h2 style="color:rgb(2, 61, 148)">Data-Driven Promotion of Healthy Lifestyles</h2>